pvoelker/BriansUsbQuizBoxApi/README.md

 ## Notes

+- Times between different quiz box models may vary slightly (within a few milliseconds) due to hardware differences
 - Do **not** block on events from QuizBoxApi.
 This will prevent the background read thread from running
 - Do **not** make call command methods (like 'Reset') from events on QuizBoxApi.
 An exception will be thrown if this is attempted.
 Using Task.Run is a way to get around this limitation
 - On MacOS / Mac Catalyst if the application is running in a 'sandbox' (com.apple.security.app-sandbox), you will need to apply the 'com.apple.security.device.usb' entitlement.
 Otherwise quiz boxes will **not** be detected
+- It is recommended you use .NET Core 10 or later

 ## Credits